Lokibot1/RentalHub/README.md

 Before you begin, ensure you have met the following requirements:

-- You have installed Node.js and npm.
+- You have installed Node.js (latest LTS version recommended).
 - You have installed MySQL.
 - You have a MySQL database set up.